#033 Richie Ogulnick - (Pioneering Ibogaine)

 We discuss: Richie’s story of ibogaine and how he brought it from Africa to the US; the allure of heroin and other drugs; the importance of surrender; ibogaine itself: experience, risks + post-session effects; common threads of addiction and relapse + why most therapy and drug rehab doesn’t work; iboga vs ibogaine; anecdotes of low dose ibogaine for conditions such as parkinson’s disease; Richie’s formulation of a vietnamese herbal opiate remedy and his subsequent encounter with the FDA; morality and the sense of good and evil; monism and dualism; divine will, psychosis and the different responses to each from east/west + much more.

-Download the episode directly here or search Cosmic Tortoise on all platforms.
+Download the episode directly here or search The Good Timeline on all platforms.

 Stats - Ibogaine risk vs Opiates